DiamondLightSource/python-copier-template/README.md

 ## Create a new project from the commandline

-You will need to `pip install copier` inside an activated `venv`, then you can create a new module via:
+You will need to `pip install copier` inside an activated `venv` from python3.8 or later, then you can create a new module via:

 ```
 mkdir /path/to/my-project